S.Africa’s top court delivers Zuma impeachment blow

 In power since 2009, Zuma stepped down last week as president of the ruling African National Congress (ANC) party after a 10 year term marked by numerous damning court judgements against him.

-“Zuma is on his way out, the only difference is how ANC members will negotiate with him.
-It’s going to take negotiations with Zuma to so that he can leave office,” Mathekga said.

-The main opposition Democratic Alliance party has said it will seek to have its parliamentary motion of impeachment against Zuma “re-tabled” as soon as possible.

-The post S.Africa’s top court delivers Zuma impeachment blow appeared first on The Independent Uganda:.
+The post S.Africa’s top court delivers Zuma impeachment blow appeared first on BusinessDay : News you can trust.

 Do you have something awesome to share with the world?
 Click here to share